 Electronics computer chip

 Create a new computer chip to boost the speed and processing power of computers and it will immediately be deployed to create a new generation of more powerful chips.
 This presents a real challenge for businesses that rely on technology and for individual consumers, who find themselves constantly playing a wasteful game of catchup.

 Time Magazine ran an interesting discussion of this in an article dated June 19th, 2000.
 In the article, which is entitled “Is Technology Moving Too Fast,” the author, Stewart Brand, makes a number of incisive observations including a warning that rapid change can be deeply divisive.
 Perhaps we need to get off the train from time to time and create some type of normal that will allow us to catch up. www.time.com/time/magazine/article/0,9171,997268,00.html.

 Interesting Links A Day Made of Glass If you haven’t seen it yet take a look at Corning’s fascinating video on YouTube entitled A Day Made of Glass at www.youtube.com/watch?v=6Cf7IL_eZ38.
 It is a remarkable glimpse of what may be in store for us over the next few years.
 It’s Amazing What You Can Do With Scrap Metal

-We don’t often think of scrap metal as appropriate building material but some folks in China seem to have a different view.
-In one case, a man built his own bionic hands and in another, a Lamborghini Reventon.
-Here are the links:
+We don’t often think of scrap metal as an appropriate building material but some folks in China seem to have a different view.
+In one case, a man built his own bionic hands, and in another, a Lamborghini Reventon.
+Electronics Here are the links: